ROCK3879/BuzzQuiz/README.md

 Hello readers !

-* In this document, you will be able to see the structure of the BuzzQuiz and the content of the technologies used.
-BuzzQuiz is a website that provides quiz for people who want to test their knowledge about Buzz things in the world.
-The quiz focus will be on insects lovers who are looking for new knowledge in world of insects.
+* In this document, you will be able to see the structure of a series of questions and suggested answers for quick memorization.
+The application technology used helps users to speed up memory and expand knowledge.
+The essence of these random questions, which can be expanded and supplemented in the future, will force you to be faster and faster in giving correct answers.
+BuzzQuiz is a website that offers a quiz for people who want to expand their general knowledge.
+The focus of this quiz will be on insect lovers who are looking for new knowledge.

 * Informative content and navigation will be easy for users.
 Responsiveness to all devices provides an excellent browsing experience regardless of which device you use.